-Teachers will enter the notation Partial Absence when a student has missed too much instructional time during class.
-This notation will be used when students arrive more than 25 minutes late to class, arrive to class on time but leave, and/or are gone from class more than 15 minutes (8 or more minutes late/absent from Advisory).
-Gross tardies and partial absences are treated the same as unexcused absences.
+Partial-absences: Teachers will enter this notation when a student has missed too much instructional time during class.
+This notation will be used when students arrive more than 25 minutes late to class, arrive to class on time but leave and/or are gone from class more than 15 minutes (8 or more minutes late/absent from Advisory).
+PARTIAL ABSENCES ARE UNEXCUSED AND COUNT TOWARD THE ABOVE ABSENCE LIMIT.